Varieties on Parade

 Varieties on Parade is a 1951 American musical film directed by Ron Ormond and released by Lippert Pictures.

-Content

 The film is a simple variety hour with no plot, replicating a vaudeville show.

+Plot

-Comic master of ceremonies Eddie Garr opens the show with a monologue about Hollywood locals trying to impress movie producers.
-He then introduces a lineup of dancers, harmonica players, a dog act, a comic adagio act, acrobats, jugglers, and cyclists.
-Guest stars are spotted between the acts: Jackie Coogan lampoons his 1921 breakthrough role as "The Kid," with Eddie Garr imitating Charlie Chaplin; Eddie Dean offers a cowboy song and engages Garr and Coogan in comic patter; Tom Neal and Iris Adrian, both featured in Lippert productions, do a flirtation act; and Lyle Talbot appears in a sketch with burlesque veterans Jean Carroll and Harry Rose.
+Master of ceremonies Eddie Garr delivers a monologue about Hollywood locals trying to impress movie producers.
+He introduces a lineup of dancers, harmonica players, a dog act, a comic adagio act, acrobats, jugglers and cyclists.
+Guest stars are spotted between the acts: Jackie Coogan lampoons his 1921 breakthrough role as "The Kid," with Eddie Garr imitating Charlie Chaplin; Eddie Dean offers a cowboy song and engages Garr and Coogan in comic patter; Tom Neal and Iris Adrian, both featured in Lippert productions, perform a flirtation act and Lyle Talbot appears in a sketch with burlesque veterans Jean Carroll and Harry Rose.